Security printing: Geometric lathe work

 A guilloché is an ornamental pattern formed of two or more curved bands that interlace to repeat a circular design.
 They are made with a geometric lathe.

 Microprinting

 This involves the use of extremely small text, and is most often used on currency and bank checks.
-The text is generally small enough to be indiscernible to the naked eye.
+The text is generally small enough to be indiscernible to the naked eye without either close inspection or the use of a magnifying glass.
 Cheques, for example, use microprint as the signature line.